Trump and Biden run vastly different pandemic campaigns | WTOP

 WINSTON-SALEM, N.C.
 (AP) — North Carolina caps outdoor gatherings at 50 people to prevent the spread of the novel coronavirus, but don’t tell that to President Donald Trump.
-He basked in a largely maskless crowd of several thousand supporters during a Tuesday rally in this critical battleground state.
+He basked in a largely maskless crowd of several thousand supporters during a campaign rally in this critical state.

-“As far as the eye can see,” Trump said, reveling at the sight of people flouting public health guidelines.
+“As far as the eye can see,” Trump said, reveling at the sight of people flouting public health guidelines at Tuesday’s event.
 “I really believe that these crowds are bigger than they were four years ago.”

 A day earlier in Pennsylvania, Trump’s Democratic challenger, Joe Biden, held a socially distanced meeting in a backyard.
 His team has been so attentive to local regulations that some staffers have left the room if they risked breaking the rules on crowd limits.